 Thanksgiving Recipes from Michie Tavern

-Despite the already-decked halls around Charlottesville, there’s still a holiday left between today and Christmas.
 It’s a day when the people of Charlottesville gather together, share stories and some good-natured ribbing, and eat some turkey.
-That’s right, it’s the annual UVA vs Virginia Tech football game.
-For those of us that don’t follow football, it’s an excellent excuse to eat Thanksgiving leftovers, either at the tailgate or while our football-fan families are out of the house.
+While this year’s annual UVA vs Virginia Tech football game has been pushed back until December 12th, you can count on plenty of NFL action on Turkey Day.
+For those of us that don’t follow football, the ensuing weekend activity is an excellent excuse to eat Thanksgiving leftovers, either at the tailgate or while our football-fan families are out of the house.

-To be sure you all have the best leftovers possible, we’re sharing some traditional Virginia recipes from our friends over at Michie Tavern.
-Their sold-out cookbook, “A Taste of the 18th Century,” keeps things authentic, rescuing some recipes that date back to Jefferson’s time and were eaten long before people had the luxury of spending the whole day at a football game.
+To be sure you will have the best leftovers possible, we’re sharing some traditional Virginia recipes from our friends over at Michie Tavern.
+Their longtime favorite cookbook, “A Taste of the 18th Century,” keeps things authentic, rescuing some recipes that date back to Jefferson’s time and were eaten long before people had the luxury of spending the whole day at a football game.

 To Drink: Hot Buttered Rum

 - 7 teaspoons butter, melted